-The research of the childhood cancer registry focusses on three main topics: Aetiology of childhood cancer, long-term outcomes, and follow-up care after childhood cancer or young adult cancer.
+The research of the childhood cancer registry focusses on two main topics: Aetiology of childhood cancer and longterm outcomes and follow-up care.
 These topics are described with their background, aims, methods, recent findings, ongoing studies, and contacts in the remainder of Chapter 4.
-Additional information is avail-
+Additional information is available from the investigators and our

-All ongoing studies, their funding sources and the senior investigator are summarized in Table 7.
+All previous and ongoing studies, their funding sources, and the senior investigator are summarized in Table 7.